karan/joe/README.md

 - Easy to install
 - Stupidly easy to use
 - Supports all Github-supported `.gitignore` files
-- Warns if target directory isn't a git repo
 - Works on Mac, Linux and Windows

 ## Installation